Fieseler Fi 156 Storch: German production

-About 2,900 Fi 156s, mostly C variants, were produced from 1937 to 1945.
-Main production was at the Fieseler Factory in Kassel, in 1942 production started in the Morane-Saulnier factory at Puteaux in France.
+About 2,900 Fi 156s, the majority being of the Fi 156C model, were produced between 1937 and 1945.
+The principal production line was at the Fieseler Factory in Kassel.
+During 1942, production started in the Morane-Saulnier factory at Puteaux in France.
 Due to the demand for Fieseler as a subcontractor for building the Fw 190, Fi 156 production was shifted to Leichtbau Budweis in Budweis by the end of 1943.
 Factories in other countries under German control manufactured aircraft, including Fi 156s, for Germany.